huaxiao87/timbre_transfer/README.md

 <!-- <a href="https://magenta.tensorflow.org/ddsp"><img alt="DDSP" src="https://img.shields.io/badge/DDSP-Magenta-792ee5"></a> -->

 ## Description
+#### Repository Structure:

+ * [configs](configs/): Contains configuration files for the project, utilizing Hydra for managing configurations.
+ * [dataset](dataset/): Includes code for generating and preprocessing datasets required for training and evaluation.
+ * [docs](docs/): Documentation for the project's webpage, providing detailed information and guides.
+ * [metrics](metrics/): Contains metrics used to analyze both audio quality and real-time embeddability of the models.
+ * [src](src/): The source code for the project, including implementations for training, evaluation, and real-time audio synthesis.

+This repository contains the implementation of the paper "Distilling DDSP: Exploring Real-Time Audio Generation on Embedded Systems."
+The project focuses on distilling the Differentiable Digital Signal Processing (DDSP) framework to enable real-time audio generation on resource-constrained embedded systems.

 ### Get Started
-It is reccomended to install this repo on a virtual environment.
+It is recommended to install this repo on a virtual environment.
 We suggest using **conda**.

 #### Conda with environment.yaml
 *NOTE:* the venv create this way can contain also unnecesary packages.